12StarsMedia/candidio-api-documentation/source/includes/api/_video-series.md

 Scope | Argument | Description
 ----- | -------- | -----------
-user | ID | Scope video-series by creator or sharing users. workspace | ID | Scope video-series by workspace it belongs to.
+published | boolean | Scope by published or unpublished Video-Series. user | ID | Scope video-series by creator or sharing users. workspace | ID | Scope video-series by workspace it belongs to.